maptv/decalendar/docs/decalendar.md

 If we do not want to bother with accounting for the Gregorian calendar leap day, we can add an asterisk (`*`) after the day number to mean: if it is a leap year, add 1 to this day number if it is greater than 58 or subtract 1 from it if it less than -306.
 Whether these instructions are carried out depends on the recipient, who could simply ignore them.
 The recipient could decide that staying faithful to the Gregorian calendar exactly is not important to them.
 For example, if someone's birthday is after the threshold, they might prefer to celebrate their birthday on the same day number every year instead of incrementing their birthday day number during leap years to avoid celebrating their birthday a day earlier than in the Gregorian calendar.
 Essentially, if we are not required to match the Gregorian calendar exactly, we can get forget about the asterisks and just use the `.y` numbers as they are without thinking about whether the current year is a leap year or not.

-### Gregorian calendar date to day of the `dek` conversion {#sec-dotd}
+### Gregorian calendar date to `dotd` conversion {#sec-dotd}

-Using the asterisk with positive day number allows us to determine what the day of the `dek` would be in a common year and in a leap year.
+Using the asterisk with positive day number allows us to determine what the `dotd` would be in a common year and in a leap year.
 For example, `Day 358*` falls on an `Eightday` in common years and on a `Nineday` in leap years.
 Coincidentally, both of these days are rest days.
 In fact, many holidays just so happen to fall on `Decalendar` rest days.
 The table below lists 8 such holidays and their day of the year (`doty`) and day of the month (`dotm`) numbers.

 | name             | date        | doty | dotm |
 | ------           | ------      | ---- | ---- |